Tag: Advent

 It is pretty universal across humanity for people to question their value and their purpose.
 In the ancient world, the view of gods was often not particularly positive.
 Much of the activity was done to appease the wrathful gods and to “bribe” them enough to maybe get what was desired.
 The progressive understanding of the Israelites was that while God required it was much more than that.

 David rarely seemed to view himself particularly highly (which have actually been a problem, at times).
-This gave David an interesting perspective insofar as he knew that while God had him (and his ), he didn’t take it for granted.
+This gave David an interesting insofar as he knew that while God had him (and his ), he didn’t take it for granted.
 He was grateful and amazed.
 In addition, part of his history (and that of Israel) was one of constant strife with the nations around them, and often at the losing end.

 It was the non-losing end that remained the underlying story of the Israelites…hope.
 David understood that while Israel was often in trouble, often through its own misbehavior, with God’s selection of David and his family that there was indeed hope that the people would finally be unified.
 Through unification, perhaps the people of Israel would finally be strong enough to stand against the forces around them.

 Regardless, for David at least, it all relied on God.
 While David and his military might could protect the to some degree, it was only through God’s mighty hand and care that the nation, and its people, would thrive.
-In Psalm 31, David calls upon God’s faithful love.
-Foreshadowing a significant event in the death of his descendant, David wrote, “…into your hand I entrust my .”
-Hope and trust in God are what allows us to continue in when we cannot see in the dark.
+In Psalm 31, David calls upon God’s love.
+Foreshadowing a significant event in the death of his descendant, David wrote, “…into your hand I entrust my spirit.”
+Hope and trust in God are what allows us to continue in strength when we cannot see in the dark.

-Isaiah’s shows us that even then God was looking forward to everyone worshiping God with each other.
+Isaiah’s vision shows us that even then God was looking forward to everyone worshiping God with each other.
 This would cross national, ethnic, language, and cultural barriers.
 This hope, of a world united in worship of God, is what we have to with those who don’t know God.
 Let us take the light of hope forward into our lives.

 1) Have you ever questioned your value or purpose?
 What do David’s words say to that?